EuracBiomedicalResearch/ifb_bioconductor_docker/README.md

 Bioconductor](https://github.com/Bioconductor/bioconductor_docker) with
 additional software needed at the Institute for Biomedicine from Eurac Research.

+Each branch is *linked* to a different Bioconductor (docker) version, with the *main* branch always linking to the current developmental Bioconductor version and respective docker image with tag *devel*.

 ## Additional software

 The docker container builds on the official Bioconductor docker container adding